Called Out in the Dark

-"Called Out in the Dark" is a song by Scottish-Northern Irish rock band Snow Patrol.
-The track was released as the first single from the band's sixth studio album Fallen Empires on 2 September 2011.
+"Called Out in the Dark" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 2 September 2011 as the lead single of their sixth album, Fallen Empires (2011).
 It was made available both independently and on an EP with three other tracks from Fallen Empires.
 "Called Out in the Dark" was shortlisted for Meteor Choice Music Prize Irish Song of the Year 2011.
 A version of the track also exists which is remixed by Norman Cook.

 Background and writing

 The song was written by the band's frontman Gary Lightbody and produced by Jacknife Lee, who has worked on their previous three albums.
 It was recorded in Topanga Canyon in Los Angeles.
 The single premiered on Zane Lowe's Radio 1 show on July 21, 2011 and was released on September 2, 2011.

 The song, along with other tracks on Fallen Empires, finds Snow Patrol venturing into dance territory.
 Lightbody told The Sun: "I've always DJed and dance music has always been a big part of our lives, but it's never really been part of the music.
 So we just let go a little bit this time."